Skip to main content

 Sign-In / Sign-Out

-Parents who pull their child out of school early or during the day (e.g. for an appointment) must sign their child out of school in the office, and then sign them back in when the child returns.
+Parents/Caregivers who pull their child out of school early or during the day (e.g. for an appointment) must sign their child out of school in the office, and then sign them back in when the child returns.
 Like our late arrival policy, this is done to ensure the safety of the children.
-Only Grade 7 students may sign themselves in and out with parent permission.
+Only Grade 7 students may sign themselves in and out with a parent/caregiver permission.
 All students who arrive late to school should have a parent accompany them to the office to receive a late slip and be signed in.

 Students who occasionally go home for lunch, need to provide a note to their teacher in advance or that day.
-If a student goes home daily for lunch then their parent needs to provide the school office with a note outlining this.
+If a student goes home daily for lunch then their parent/caregiver needs to provide the school office with a note outlining this.
 For safety reasons, students without parental permission are not allowed to leave the school ground at any time.

 Student Information/Records